loucaspapalazarou/ttds-data-collection/README.md

 - Both are run in the `main.py` function using separate processes.
 Both store their data in the same PostgreSQL instance.

 - If left alone, both scrapers will run for a long and unpredictable amount of time.
-Thus, a timeout of 12,000 seconds is set in the `main.py` file.
+Thus, a timeout of 14,400 seconds (=4 hours) is set in the `constants.py` file.

 - Although the code can be run instantly using `main.py`, we can schedule the execution by providing the `-s` flag.
-This will schedule the task to run every day at 00:00.
+This will schedule the task to run every day at the time specified in the `constants.py` file.